canonical/bundle-kubeflow/docs/db-migration-guide.md

 ## Katib DB migration

-Use credentials and information obtained in previous steps for `katib-db` to perform database migration by executing the following commands:
+Use the credentials and information obtained in previous steps for `katib-db` to perform the database migration by executing the following commands:

 ```python